ReeceMcMillin/course-notes/content/CS404 - Algorithms/Algorithms/Counting Sort.md

 # Overview

-**Counting Sort** is an sorting algorithm that uses keys of small positive integers.
+**Counting Sort** is a sorting algorithm that uses keys of small positive integers.

 # Analysis